Esoteric Language Models: A Family of Any-Order Diffusion LLMs

 \section{Abstract}

-Diffusion-based language models offer a compelling alternative to autoregressive (AR) models by enabling parallel and controllable generation.
-Among this family of models, Masked Diffusion Models (MDMs) achieve the strongest performance but still underperform AR models in perplexity and lack key inference-time efficiency features—most notably, KV caching.
-In this work, we introduce \method{}, a new family of models that fuses AR and MDM paradigms, enabling smooth interpolation between their perplexities while overcoming their respective limitations. \method{} set a new state of the art on standard language modeling benchmarks.
-Crucially, we are the \textbf{first to introduce KV caching for MDMs} while preserving parallel generation, significantly improving inference efficiency.
-Combined with an optimized sampling schedule, our method achieves up to \textbf{\mdlmacc{}×} faster inference than standard MDMs and \textbf{\semiaracc{}×} faster inference than prior semi-autoregressive approaches.
-We provide the code and model checkpoints on the project page: \looseness=-1
+Diffusion Language Models offer a compelling alternative to autoregressive (AR) models by enabling parallel and controllable generation.
+Within this family, Masked Diffusion Models (MDMs) currently perform best but still underperform AR models in perplexity and lack key inference-time efficiency features, most notably KV caching.
+We introduce Esoteric Language Models (\method{}), a new family of models that {fuses AR and MDM paradigms}, smoothly interpolating between their perplexities while overcoming their respective limitations.
+Unlike prior work, which uses transformers with bidirectional attention as MDM denoisers, we exploit the connection between MDMs and Any-Order autoregressive models and adopt causal attention.
+This design lets us (1) \textbf{compute the exact likelihood of MDMs for the first time} and, crucially, (2) \textbf{allows exact KV caching for MDMs} while preserving parallel generation over the full sequence length for the first time, significantly improving inference efficiency.
+Combined with an optimized sampling schedule, \method{} establish a new state of the art on the speed-quality Pareto frontier for unconditional generation.
+We provide the code, model checkpoints, and the video tutorial on the project page:

-\centerline{\href{http://s-sahoo.github.io/Eso-LMs}{https://s-sahoo.com/Eso-LMs}}
+\looseness=-1 \centerline{\href{http://s-sahoo.github.io/Eso-LMs}{\texttt{https://s-sahoo.com/Eso-LMs}}}